ObjectiveTester/wisard/README.md

 By correctly setting the 'driver' settings on the 'Settings' tab, wisard can also record scripts in 'Chrome' and 'Internet Explorer' - download the correct drivers from http://docs.seleniumhq.org/download/

+Screenshots and more can be found here : http://testingsteve.github.io/wisard